mlflow/mlflow-torchserve/examples/MNIST/README.md

 CPU: `mlflow run . -P max_epochs=5`
 GPU: `mlflow run . -P max_epochs=5 -P gpus=2 -P accelerator=ddp`

-At the end of the training, MNIST model will be logged into mlflow as state dict and registers the mnist model into mlflow as `mnist_classifer`
+At the end of the training, MNIST model will be saved as state dict in the current working directory

 ## Deploying in remote torchserve instance